One of my many talents is the ability to be surprised, I guess. Because it seems to be happening more and more often lately.

 I’ve now listened at least a couple dozen times, and with each fresh pass, this weird thought coalesces a little bit more: On Vacation just might be the spiritual sequel to Milton Nascimento & Lo Borges’ monumental 1972 música popular brasileira album, Club De Esquina.
 That landmark recording mixed gentle but virtuoso acoustic guitar with a spinning carousel’s worth of jazz and modern classical instruments, veering into Miles Davis territory before flitting off toward Philip Glass’ towers of light.
 It’s basically one of the greatest albums of the 20th century and a personal favorite of mine, and I’m finding myself unabashedly comparing this mini-LP favorably to it.
 That’s an awkward way to put things, but it says what I mean clearly: this is an incredible journey that stands outside of time.

 This year has already seen a profound offering of great new music, a trend I don’t expect to wane as the months continue, but I doubt this set is going to stray far from my playlist for a long time.
 It’s already become my go-to driving music, painting an exotic warmth over my daily commute through the snow.

-The entire album is available on Spotify below, and the handsome LP can be found at Pacific Beach Vinyl.
+The entire album is available on Spotify below, and the handsome LP, courtesy of International Feel, can be found at Pacific Beach Vinyl.